Engineering education in India: Indian Institutes of Technology

 The Indian Institutes of Technology (IITs) has 23 centers located in Bhubaneswar, Mumbai, Delhi, Gandhinagar, Guwahati, Hyderabad, Indore, Jodhpur, Kanpur, Kharagpur, Chennai, Mandi, Patna, Roorkee, Ropar, Dhanbad, Palakkad, Tirupati, Bhilai, Goa, Jammu, Dharwad and Varanasi.
 All IITs enjoy the status of the Institutes of National Importance and are autonomous universities that draft their own curricula.
-Admission to undergraduate B.Tech and integrated M.Tech programs are through the Joint Entrance Examination - Advanced (JEE Advanced) in which around 150,000 students appear annually out of which only around 16,000 get selected.
-These 150,000 students are initially sorted out by the Joint Entrance Examination - Main (JEE Main) which is conducted by the National Testing Agency (NTA).
+Admission to undergraduate B.Tech and integrated M.Tech. programs are through the Joint Entrance Examination - Advanced (JEE Advanced) in which around 180,000 students appear annually out of which only around 48,000 students qualify.
+These 180,000 students are initially sorted out by the Joint Entrance Examination - Main (JEE Main) which is conducted by the National Testing Agency (NTA).
 Around 1.2 million students appear for this exam.
 Admission to most postgraduate courses in IITs is granted through various written entrance examinations: Graduate Aptitude Test in Engineering (GATE), Joint Admission Test (JAM) and Common Entrance Examination for Design (CEED) for M.Tech., M.Sc. and M.Des. courses.
 The admission for Ph.D. program is based primarily on a personal interview, though candidates may also have to appear for written tests.
 The IITs are also well known for their special reservation policy, which is significantly different from the one applied in other educational institutions of India.